xpack-dev-tools/openocd-xpack/README-BUILD.md

 ### Update git repos

-To keep the development repository in sync with the original OpenOCD repository and the RISC-V repository:
+To keep the development repository in sync with the original OpenOCD repository, in the `xpack-dev-tools/openocd` Git repo:

 - checkout `master`
 - merge from `upstream/master`
 - checkout `xpack`
 - merge `master`
-- add a tag like `v0.10.0-8` after each public release (mind the inner version `-8`)
+- add a tag like `v0.10.0-12` after each public release (mind the inner version `-12`)

 ### Prepare release

 To prepare a new release, first determine the OpenOCD version (like `0.10.0`) and update the `scripts/VERSION` file.
-The format is `0.10.0-8`.
-The fourth digit is the xPack release number of this version.
-A fifth digit will be used when publishing the package on the npm server.
+The format is `0.10.0-12`.
+The fourth number is the xPack release number of this version.
+A fifth number will be added when publishing the package on the `npm` server.

 Add a new set of definitions in the `scripts/container-build.sh`, with the versions of various components.